All Souls College, Oxford: Chichele professorships

-Probably the best known former Chichele Professor is Sir Isaiah Berlin.
-Perhaps the best known former Professor of the History of War was Cyril Falls.

 Chichele Lectures

 The Chichele Lectures are a prestigious series of lectures formally established in 1912 and sponsored by All Souls College.
 The lectures were initially restricted to foreign history, but have since been expanded to include law, political theory, economic theory, as well as foreign and British history.
 Traditionally the lectures were delivered by a single speaker, but it is now common for several speakers to deliver lectures on a common theme.

-Coat of Arms
+Coat of arms

 The college's coat of arms was entered at the Visitation of 1574 for The College of the Souls of Faithfull People Deceased with the following blazoning: